atselvan/atselvan.github.io/docs/aws/global-infrastructure.md

+# AWS Global Infrastructure

-# Understanding the difference between a region, an Availabity Zone (AZ) and an Edge Location
+## Understanding the difference between a region, an Availabity Zone (AZ) and an Edge Location

 * A region is a physical location in the world which consists of two or more Availability Zones.
 * An Availability Zone is one or more discrete data centers, each with redundant power, networking and connectivity, housed in separate facilities.